atticus-sullivan/sim-ayto/gh-pages/content/_index.en.md

 information was collected and what this means for the remaining possibilities.

 *Tree* precisely shows the remaining matchings that are still possible.
 This only makes sense when there are not too many possibilities left.
-Also, this only shows the current state without any history.

 ### Information regarding Spoilers
 The pages are constructed in a way that you explicitly need to expand what you